 Cost and Financial Aid

 - Dominican students, faculty, staff and alumni: $4300 (includes housing, group excursions, all meals, in-country transportation and international airfare).
 Tuition for three credits is included.

 Due to fluctuation of exchange rates, the cost of the program is subject to change.

 Scholarships and Financial Aid

-- Completed application packet: application form, two letters of recommendation, essay and medical form
+- Completed application packet: application form, recommendation forms, essay

 In Cuba, students will live in guesthouses and small hotels, with two to three sharing a room with a private bath.
 Breakfast and most meals are included.